 On the road, the brakes are good and adequate but when needing to come to a solid stop you’ll find yourself using both brakes because the front brake doesn’t have enough quite bite on its own.
 That front brake is one area that could be slightly improved.

-Rocking those gold USD Showa’s at the front, the suspension looks great!
+When it comes to the suspension, the ADV is rocking those gold USD Showas at the front, the suspension looks great!
 The USD forks have 125mm of travel and admittedly give a slightly firmer ride than you’d expect.
 At the back, it's Showa again but on show this time we have twin shocks with reservoirs, which look awesome!
 How many times do you see shocks with reservoirs on a mid-range maxi!?
-The rear twin shocks offer up 130mm of travel and again it is a firmer ride.
+The rear twin shocks offer up to 130mm of travel and again it is a firmer ride.

 The ADV350 is designed to look adventurous, but there are clear differences between the ADV350 and its larger sibling, the X-ADV.
-The ADV350 really is more of a road-going little beastie that’s best suited for light off-road use or unpaved roads (Honda state this themselves).
+The ADV350 really is more of a road-going little beastie that’s best suited for light off-road use or unpaved roads (Honda claims).

 It has more of a typical road-going set-up with a 15” wheel on the front and a 14” wheel to the rear, which is quite typical for a larger urban scooter.
 However, while the X-ADV is further toughened with a metal belly pan, the ADV is left with plastic which kind of gives you the idea that this really shouldn’t see too much off-road use.
 Honda even uses the slogan ‘Adventure Spirit, Urban Style’ which summarises it rather well.

 To further help those adventure looks Honda has opted for block pattern Metzeler tyres.